Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 #### Applying shifts and rotations within instructions:

 Some instruction allow you to alter the value of a register within in the instruction by shifting or rotating the bits by a certain amount.
-For these rotate/shift operations, 9 bit will be reserved within the instruction:
+For these rotate/shift operations, 9 bits will be reserved within the instruction:

 |31-28                           | 27-x                         |(x-1) downto (x-9)   |(x-10) downto 0 |
 |--------------------------------|------------------------------|---------------------|----------------|